sswam/allemande/doc/guide.md

 - claude
 - clauden
 - clia
-- emmy
-- dav
 - grace
 - fermi
-- sageri
-- sonari
-- sagi
-- sona
-- grok
-- zeno
-- vega
-- frank
 allow:
-- friend
-- colleague
+- sam
 ```

-This would allow all AI agents except for those listed, and also allow two human users.
+This would allow all AI agents except for those listed, and also allow a human user, Sam.

 If allow_agents is false, only agents that are explicitly allowed can operate in or under that folder.